Event Hosting - How To

 having door prizes as an added benefit for the participants.

-Flash Mob Events: A flash mob event is simply a 15 minute event in a public location such as a mall parking lot.
-Ideally video tape the event to
+Flash Mob Events: A flash mob event is simply a 30 minute event in a public location such as a mall parking lot.
+Ideally video tape or photograph

 Mega Events: A Mega Event is just like any other event only there has to be at least 500 geocachers in attendance to earn the title "Mega Event".